-What we didn’t anticipate was the sheer size of this pyramid, and the steep exposed rock face we faced to get to the top.
+What we didn’t anticipate was the sheer size of this pyramid, and the steep exposed rock face to get to the top.
 By the time we had regained our breath, the sun had set and the stars had come out to play.

 Considering the area’s remoteness, the stars up there were absolutely out of this world (excuse the pun); would highly recommend doing astrophotography out here.
 One of the landmarks of the park, and indeed the region is ‘balancing rock’, a huge granite rock balancing precariously on top of the pyramid.

-The next morning at around 4am we woke up surrounded by a sea of fog, literally above the clouds.
+The next morning at around 4.00am we woke up surrounded by a sea of fog, literally above the clouds.
 A sight to behold, and a morning to remember.

-It was a short adventure, just over 24 hours but it was a nice escape from monotony and a special place that definitely needs to be experienced!
+It was a short adventure, just over 24 hours, but it was a nice escape from monotony and a special place that definitely needs to be experienced!
 Only 3 hours from Brisbane, an easy drive and definitely a good weekend trip if you are looking for something a bit different.

 How To Get There

 Girraween is situated approximately 260 km by road south-west of Brisbane.
-To reach the park, turn off the New England Highway 26 km south of Stanthorpe or 30 km north of Tenterfield.
-The winding bitumen road continues a further 9 km east through the Wyberba Valley to the park information centre.
+To reach the park, turn off the New England Highway 26km south of Stanthorpe or 30km north of Tenterfield.
+The winding bitumen road continues a further 9km east through the Wyberba Valley to the park information centre.

-- swimming in waterholes
+- Swimming in waterholes

-- bushwalking and rock climbing
+- Bushwalking and rock climbing

-- daytime and nighttime photography
+- Day-time and night-time photography

-- wildlife spotting
+- Wildlife spotting

-Various.
+Beginner to Intermediate.
 There are flat graded walks suitable to all skill levels, but the climb to the top of the pyramid itself is quite challenging!

-7km return, 200m elevation gain (roughly)
+7km return/200m elevation gain (roughly)